Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Cash

 Start your tour with $30 per day per person.
-Use cash machines and credit cards to supplement those funds as necessary.
+Use cash machines and credit cards to augment those funds as needed.

 Cash machines